Symbolic actions for family & community and symbolising the strength of your bond

 Family Candle Ceremony

 Later in the ceremony, each of the wedding couple light a taper from the flame of their family’s candle, and then using both tapers, they jointly light the final candle.
 This final flame represents the couple’s lives joined together in marriage.
-In variations of this ceremony, older children and more family candles can be involved as well!
+This symbolic action for family can be tailored in different ways for example, older children might also have their own candles to light and take part in lighting the final flame!

 Symbolic acts showing the strength of your bond